sapbuild/Auth/README.md

   2. Script for admin creation : node createAdmin.js --name <admin name> --password <admin password>  --email <admin email>

   Note: this script creates a user with a Standard and an Admin roles.

+ # BUILD on GitHub

+[Click here](https://github.com/SAP/BUILD) to visit the central BUILD project on GitHub, where you can find out more!

+[Click here](https://github.com/SAP/BUILD/blob/master/Contributing.md) to view the BUILD Contribution Guidelines.